 What Do These ERP Facts Mean for Your Business?

 In recent years, ERP platforms have gradually expanded to accommodate not only large enterprises but also small businesses.
 This paves the way for more scalable and easy-to-implement solutions that don’t require technical expertise.
 But of course, this is not to say that ERP systems are becoming more simplistic in the coming years.

 On the contrary, with the fourth industrial revolution in full throttle, ERP platforms have increasingly incorporated new technologies as part of their system.
 After all, cloud computing, artificial intelligence, and the Internet of Things can open up new opportunities not just for the users but for software providers as well.

-The question now is what do these data have to do with you and your business?
+The question now is, what do these data have to do with you and your business?
 For starters, a PwC study reveals that remaining innovative is a major factor for business success.
-So, the first step you can take is to keep abreast about current trends in the industry.
-By doing so you can remain one step ahead of the competition despite any changes in the industry.
+So, the first step you can take is to keep abreast of current trends in the industry.
+By doing so, you can remain one step ahead of the competition despite any changes in the industry.